amanjaiman1/Product_3D/CONTRIBUTING.md

 This command will create a local copy of the project on your machine.

-2. Navigate to the project folder
+3. Navigate to the project folder

 ```
-cd ProjectsHut
+cd Product_3D
 ```

-3. Install dependencies
+4. Install dependencies

 ```
 npm install
 ```

-### :warning: 4.
+### :warning: 5.
 Steps for setting up the environment (Vite + React) :hammer_and_wrench:

 Please follow the instructions below carefully: